Design, Features and Function

 Dimmable:

 The lights are designed to run at an output level that might damage some plants if they were to run at the maximum output all of the time.
-This allows the digital controller to run at levels less than 100% most of the day and only at max output for about 2 hours around midday; which better mimics a natural solar cycle.
+This allows the digital controller to run at levels less than 100% most of the day and only at max output for shorter intervals around midday; which better mimics a natural solar cycle.
 If you do not purchase the optional controller, a manual dimmer is provided which can be set to a level where you don't fry your sensitive plants, or bother your animals.

 UVB?